fahidjavid/stars-rating/README.txt

 * Allows you to choose post types on which you want to enable Stars Rating feature.
 * An option to require rating selection to leave a review.
 * Also, allows you to enable/disable stars rating feature for the posts and pages individually.
+* An option to display stars rating in Google search results.
+* Choose from two different rating stars styles according to your site look.
 * Offers a shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page

 == Installation ==